redsanket/spark/external/hue/guide/howtos/index.rst

       :alt: Create a Coordinator.
       :align: left
 #.
 From **Coordinator Editor->Step 1: General**, enter a name for your coordinator,
-   select the Oozie Workflow that you created for **Workflow** drop-down menu, and click **Next**.
+   select the Oozie Workflow that you created from the **Workflow** drop-down menu, and click **Next**.

    .. image:: images/step1_coord.jpg